Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: The Birkhoff Normal Form in a neighborhood of period two orbits

 \end{lemma}

 \begin{proof} Clearly, any map of the above form commutes with $N$.
-The equality of the two sets follows from the fact that any such map has to respect the symmetries of $N$; in particular, it has to map hyperbolas to hyperbolas, and preserve the rate of contraction/expansion along each of them.
+The fact that $\mathcal{C}_N$ consists only of such maps follows from the fact that any map in $\mathcal{C}_N$ has to respect the symmetries of $N$; in particular, it has to map hyperbolas to hyperbolas, and preserve the rate of contraction/expansion along each of them.